damiantw/laravel-roles/README.md

 You may want to provide a default set of RoleGroups with specific authorities for your application.
 This is a good use case for Laravel's seeding features.

-This package provides a RoleGroupsTable Seeder boilerplate and a RoleGroupSeeder Facade which can be used to clearly define the default authority sets for your application's RoleGroups.
+This package provides a RoleGroupsTableSeeder boilerplate and a RoleGroupSeeder Facade which can be used to clearly define the default authority sets for your application's RoleGroups.

 ```php